 nswitchover, the primary database chnaged to a standby role, and the standby database changed to the primary role.

 This is typically done for planned maintenance of the primary db server.

 A failover is when the primary database fails and one of the standby databases is transitioned to take over the primary role.
 Failover is performed only in the event of a catastrophic failure of the primary database, and there is no possibility of recovering the primary database in a timely manner.
 Failover may or may not result in data loss depending on the protection mode in effect at the time of the failover.

 5. What is the process to apply a psu patch in dataguard setup.

 - Make sure lag between primary and standby is zero.

 - Shutdown standby db and listener.

-- Apply patch to binary using opatch apply command.
+- Apply patch to the standby database oracle home binary using opatch apply command.

 - Once patch applied to binary , startup the listener and standby in mount stage or OPEN(if active dataguard).